d-w-arnold/local-news-data-collection/README.md

 The 'simple' version then visits each URL listed in `links.txt`, and generates a HTML file for each webpage visited.

-The 'all' version then visits each URL listed in `links.txt`, generates a HTML file for each webpage visited, and also also visits each URL found on each webpage and generates a HTML file for each of those webpages too.
+The 'all' version then visits each URL listed in `links.txt`, generates a HTML file for each webpage visited, and also visits each URL found on each webpage and generates a HTML file for each of those webpages too.

 ### How to run via Bash script: